OpenBMB/VisCPM/README_en.md

 ### Low-Resource Inference

-We use bminf to reduce GPU memory costs.
-First you need to install bminf by `pip install bminf`, and then specify `export CUDA_MEMORY_CPMBEE_MAX=1g` the environment variable in shell, and then follow the above steps to inference.
-The minimum GPU memory usage of VisCPM-Chat can be reduced to 5g, and the minimum GPU memory usage of VisCPM-Paint can be reduced to 17g.
+We use [BMInf](https://github.com/OpenBMB/BMInf) to reduce GPU memory costs.
+First you need to install BMInf by `pip install bminf`, and then specify `export CUDA_MEMORY_CPMBEE_MAX=1g` the environment variable in shell, and then follow the above steps to inference.
+The minimum GPU memory usage of VisCPM-Chat can be reduced to 5G, and the minimum GPU memory usage of VisCPM-Paint can be reduced to 17G.

 ### Demo Deployment